lmoecher/my_projects/javascript/p1_calculator/README.md

 1. Project description

-2. Screenshots with descripitons for each
+2. Examples of calculator functionality with screenshots

 #### Link to the files